jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+- bumped logo shape option to v2.
+RECONISDER: no inspirational card has a square subshape (so 1984)

+stats should allow year range like 1997-2009

 --> consider logo border option

 --> lazyload images (for iOS really) -- safari implemtation in progress!
 Looks like it's already been implemented in webkit: https://bugs.webkit.org/show_bug.cgi?id=200764